 Step 1 – Define:

-To help organisations take the first step, our Operance DX team develop your organisation information requirements.
+To help organisations take the first step, our Operance information managers develop your organisation information requirements.
 They help understand your owners, operators and occupiers in-use information needs and create a tailored set of requirements using the expected building safety bill requirements as a foundation.

 Step 2 – Curate: